-GEN RgV_dotsquare(GEN x) returns the scalar product of x with itself.
+GEN $RgV_dotsquare(GEN x)$ returns the scalar product of x with itself.

 GEN RgV_kill0(GEN v) returns a shallow copy of v where entries matched by gequal0 are replaced by NULL.
 The return value is not a valid GEN and must be handled specially.
 The idea is to pre-treat a vector of coefficients to speed up later linear combinations or scalar products.

 GEN gram_matrix(GEN v) returns the Gram matrix $(v_i \cdot v_j)$ attached to the entries of v (matrix, or vector of vectors).

 GEN RgV_polint(GEN X, GEN Y, long v) X and Y being two vectors of the same length, returns the polynomial T in variable v such that T(X[i]) = Y[i] for all i.
-The special case X = NULLcorresponds to X = [1, 2, ..., n], where n is the length of Y.
+The special case X =NULL corresponds to X = [1, 2, ..., n], where n is the length of Y. This is the function underlying polint for formal interpolation.